Aedalus/malwoden-tutorial/website/docs/10-inventory.md

 Items are now spawning in our rooms, but we still don't have an easy way to pick them up!
 High level, we still need to

 - Add an `Inventory` component to at least the player for now.
 Perhaps enemies later!
-- Listen to a keypress from the player.
+- Listen to a key press from the player.
 If they want to pick up an item, attach a `AttemptToPickupItem` component
 - Create a system that monitors `AttemptToPickupItem`, and transfers an item from the map to an inventory.